 This data is used for operating the service, troubleshooting, performance measurement, statistics, and service development.

 The user data in the management portal is visible to your company's IT administrator for similar purposes.
 The data is also available to F-Secure and through the portal.
 If the company's IT is managed by a third party, this data is also available to them (F-Secure's 'distributor/reseller partner'), so that they can provide your company with support and corresponding IT services.

 F-Secure also employs its affiliates and subcontractors based on the principles set out under "Transfers" in its privacy statement.

 Your company establishes the employees to whom the service is allocated and what kind of subsequent activities are taken based on service outcome.
 Consequently, your company is the 'controller' for user names, email addresses, and/or telephone numbers inserted by the company and processed for the purposes set out above (jointly "identifiers").
-The above identifiers apply to the allocation of Freedome for Business and/or Password Protection for Business clients and are not used to manage PSB desktop and server clients.
+The above identifiers apply to the allocation of Freedome for Business and/or Password Protection for Business clients and are not used to manage PSB desktop clients.

 F-Secure in turn is the controller of the 'technical service data' (i.e. data beyond the 'identifiers' above, which is company-controlled data) that the solution needs in order to function.
 F-Secure establishes how this technical service data is processed by the service and is consequently the 'controller' for the same data.
 This technical service data is collected automatically and is necessary for the services to operate as intended.

 F-Secure processes the above data in order to fulfill the following legitimate interests:

 i) To protect F-Secure's customers' network and device security as well as the confidentiality and availability of the data therein;